-HUAWEI AppGallery and Emirates Esports Federation join forces to shape the future of esports and gaming in the UAE and Middle East & Africa region
+HUAWEI Appgallery And Emirates Esports Federation Join Forces To Shape The Future Of Esports And Gaming In The UAE And Middle East & Africa Region

-(MENAFN- Golin Mena) Dubai, December 30, 2024 – Huawei AppGallery and the Emirates Esports Federation (EESF) proudly announced the signing of a landmark Memorandum of Understanding (MoU) to drive innovation and growth in the esports and mobile gaming ecosystem across the region.
-The MoU was officially signed by His Highness Sheikh Sultan Bin Khalifa Bin Sultan Bin Shakhboot Al Nahyan, President of the Emirates Esports Federation, and William Hu, Managing Director of Huawei Consumer Business Group, Middle East and Africa Eco Development and Operation, marking a pivotal step towards fostering collaboration and enhancing opportunities in one of the world's fastest-growing gaming markets.
+(MENAFN- Mid-East Info) HUAWEI AppGallery and the Emirates Esports Federation (EESF) proudly announced the signing of a landmark Memorandum of Understanding (MoU) to drive innovation and growth in the esports and mobile gaming ecosystem across the region.
+The MoU was officially signed by His Highness sheikh Sultan Bin Khalifa Bin Sultan Bin Shakhboot Al Nahyan, President of the Emirates Esports Federation, and William Hu, Managing Director of Huawei Consumer Business Group, Middle East and Africa Eco Development and Operation, marking a pivotal step towards fostering collaboration and enhancing opportunities in one of the world's fastest-growing gaming markets.

 By leveraging Huawei's technological expertise and global reach with EESF's leadership in esports governance and advocacy, it will focus on nurturing and supporting local talent and creating new opportunities for gamers and developers.
 The partnership is set to play a key role in amplifying esports as a cultural and economic driver in the region.